 The first step to making a claim is to get in touch with a legal adviser for free on 0800 234 6438.
-Talking to us gives you the chance to ask any questions you might have, and it also allows us to understand whether you could make a case.
-To do this, we’ll need to ask you some questions about your accident and injury – but don’t worry, we’ll never ask anything which isn’t necessary for your claim.
+Talking to them gives you the chance to ask any questions you might have, and it also allows them to understand whether you could make a case.
+To do this, they’ll need to ask you some questions about your accident and injury – but don’t worry, they’ll never ask anything which isn’t necessary for your claim.

 If your adviser thinks you can make a claim, they’ll put you in touch with the right personal injury solicitor for your case.
-They’ll speak to you for free, and will make sure you’re happy to go ahead before getting started.
+The solicitor speak to you for free, and will make sure you’re happy to go ahead before getting started.

 And remember: if you don’t feel ready to start your claim, you don’t have to.
-We’ll always ask your permission before putting you in touch with a solicitor.
+Your adviser will always ask your permission before putting you in touch with a solicitor.

 We know how shocking it can be to suffer from an injury which wasn’t your fault, especially if you’re faced with a long recovery time or permanent symptoms.
 Accidents can happen at almost any time, which is why we can help you make a claim for lots of different types of accident.

 If your employer has failed to follow health and safety rules put in place to keep you safe, then they’ve put you at risk.
 All employers have a ‘duty of care’ under the Management of Health and Safety at Work Regulations 1999 to make sure you have the equipment and training you need to be able to carry out your job safely and to carry out risk assessments to ensure you are as safe as possible as you undertake your work.